 Do not force yourself yet to get out of Zagreb like most tourists do, because Croatia’s vibrant capital offers plenty of things to see and experience.
 Before you begin your sightseeing tour, go to a nearest newspaper kiosk to buy your tram tickets (tramvajska karta).
 Zagreb has 15 tram lines which cover most tourist destinations in the city.
-Start your tour of the Upper Town (Gornji Grad), the thousand year old neighborhood in the heart of Zagreb, which is the home to St. Mark’s Church, the Presidential Palace, the Croatian Parliament (Sabor), several museums and galleries.
+Start your tour of the Upper Town (Gornji Grad), the thousand year old neighborhood in the heart of Zagreb, which is the home to St. Mark’s Church, Presidential Palace, Croatian Parliament (Sabor), several museums and galleries.
 In the afternoon, hop on the Funicular railway just below the Lotrscak Tower (the price of a ticket is 4 Kuna or approximately 0.50 USD and the funicular ride is also included in all valid tram or bus tickets) and make your way to the Lower Town (Donji Grad).
 Some of the attractions here are Mimara Museum, Zrinjevac Square and Zagreb’s Botanical Gardens.

 Day 2: A day-trip to Istria